-The patina of Old Town is at its best in the late afternoon / early evening light.
+The patina of Old Town, Albuquerque is at its best in the late afternoon / early evening light.
 The warm hues of the setting sun brings out the hand-shaped textures and details of Old Town along with its rich earthy colors.
-This photo was shot with a lightweight Panasonic DMC-FZ5 digital camera (a $35 thrift shop find).
-The photo natural colors were enhanced by a film effect with DXO FilmPack3.
+A walk through Old Town will reveal many photogenic details and curiosities that capture the eye and heart!

 Warm afternoon light gives a painterly feel to this charming gift shop doorway in Old Town, Albuquerque, New Mexico.
 This photo was captured with a Canon D20 DSLR and 50mm F1.8 lens.

 A simple setting from an Old Town cafe is the subject of this photograph.
 Again those lovely southwestern colors and textures are what makes these settings so special.
 I shot this with my walkaround camera, the Panasonic Lumix DMC-FZ5.
 The photo was given a Fuji Velvia film effect with DXO FilmPack3.

 This trading post in Old Town, Albuquerque, New Mexico is resplendent in summer flora and foliage.
 Photo shot with Panasonic Lumix DMC-FZ5 and given a Fuji Provia film look in DXO FilmPack3.